-The military tuition discount is available to military service members, and spouses of active or reserve military service members.
+A 10% tuition discount is available to active duty* and veteran military service members.
 For the purposes of this tuition discount, active duty includes:

 - U.S. Army: active duty, Army National Guard on active duty, Army Reserve on active duty

-- U.S. Navy: active duty, Naval Reserve in an active duty status
+- U.S. Coast Guard: active duty, Coast Guard Reserve on active duty

 - U.S. Marines: active duty, Marine Corps Reserve on active duty